idansc/fga/README.md

 # Factor Graph Attention
+### A general multimodal attention approach inspired from probability graphical models.

-### A state-of-the-art visual dialog model (on MRR) and part of 2020 visual dialog challenge winning submission.
+#### Achieves a state-of-the-art performance on visual dialog model (on MRR)
+#### Part of 2020 visual dialog challenge winning submission.

 This repository is the official implementation of Factor Graph Attention (https://arxiv.org/abs/1904.05880).
 (Appeared in CVPR'19)